OlekSt/MilestoneProjectOne/README.md

 * Create online presence, and provide info about the company, its services.

-* Present examples of projects, types and quality of photos, & demonstrate company's expereince.
+* Present examples of projects, types and quality of photos, & demonstrate company's experience.

 * Offer a simple way to find the company's location and contact it via a contact form.

 The customer goals of this website are:

-* Searching for a company providing aerial photo/vidoe services with suitable experience and capabilities.
+* Searching for a company providing aerial photo/video services with suitable experience and capabilities.

 * Access to the company's portfolio of services & implemented projects.